 Constant Rate Factor is a little more sophisticated than that.
 It will compress different frames by different amounts, thus varying the QP as necessary to maintain a certain level of perceived quality.
 It does this by taking motion into account.
 A constant QP encode at QP=18 will stay at QP=18 regardless of the frame (there is some small offset for different frame types, but it is negligible here).
 Constant Rate Factor at CRF=18 will increase the QP to, say, 20, for high motion frames (compressing them more) and lower it down to 16 for low motion parts of the sequence.
 This will essentially change the bitrate allocation over time.

 For example, here is a figure (from another post of mine) that shows how the bitrate changes for two video clips encoded at different levels (17, 23) of constant QP or CRF:

-The line for CRF is always lower than the line for CQP; it means that the encoder can save bits, while retaining perceptual quality, whereas with CQP, you waste space.
+The line for CRF is always lower than the line for CQP; it means that the encoder can save bits, while retaining perceptual quality, whereas with CQP, you waste a little bit of space.
 This effect is quite pronounced in the first video clip, for example.

 Why is motion so important?

 The human eye perceives more detail in still objects than when they’re in motion.
 Because of this, a video encoder can apply more compression (drop more detail) when things are moving, and apply less compression (retain more detail) when things are still.